Kia Soul EV interior, dashboard & comfort

 Kia Soul EV dashboard

-The Soul EV’s dashboard is dominated by a 10.25-inch touchscreen infotainment system, which you can read more about below.
+The Soul EV’s dashboard features either an eight-inch or 10.25-inch touchscreen depending on which spec you go for.
 Otherwise, everything is easy to figure out, and looks classy enough thanks to gloss and metal-effect finishes as well as the funky-looking and simple-to-use rotary gear selector.